ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 When the Client is already a group member, the Client can use the interface at the KDC to perform the following actions:

 * The Client can (re-)get the current keying material, for cases such as expiration, loss or suspected mismatch, due to e.g. reboot or missed group rekeying.
-This is described in {{sec-new-update-keys}}.
+This is described in {{update-keys}}.

 * The Client can retrieve a new individual key, or new input material to derive it.
-This is described in {{sec-new-update-keys}}.
+This is described in {{new-keys}}.

 * The Client can (re-)get the public keys of other group members, e.g. if it is aware of new nodes joining the group after itself.
 This is described in {{sec-key-retrieval}}.